Emerich Dembrovschi: International career

-Dembrovschi played 26 matches and scored eight goals for Romania, making his debut on 27 October 1968 under coach Angelo Niculescu in a 3–0 loss to Portugal in the successful 1970 World Cup qualifiers.
+Dembrovschi played 26 matches and scored eight goals for Romania, making his debut on 27 October 1968 under coach Angelo Niculescu in a 3–0 loss to Portugal in the 1970 World Cup qualifiers.
 He made a total of six appearances in these qualifiers, scoring a goal in a 1–1 draw against Greece.
 He was used in the final tournament by Niculescu for the entirety of all three games which were a win against Czechoslovakia and losses to England and Brazil, scoring once against the latter, as his side failed to progress from their group.
 For his performances at the Mexican World Cup, Dembrovschi was declared Romania's best player.
 He and the other 15 best players from the other national teams were part of a project that entailed each of them having a statue near the Estadio Azteca, a project that was ultimately never fulfilled.
 However, a wooden statue of him was displayed in his native Câmpulung la Tisa.
 He played six matches and scored two goals in the 1972 Euro qualifiers, managing to reach the quarter-finals where Romania was defeated by Hungary, who advanced to the final tournament.
 Dembrovschi played his last two national team games in the 1974 World Cup qualifiers, scoring a goal in the first, a 2–0 win against Albania.
 His last appearance took place on 26 September 1973 in a 2–0 loss to East Germany.

 For representing his country in the 1970 World Cup, Dembrovschi was decorated by President of Romania Traian Băsescu on 25 March 2008 with the Ordinul "Meritul Sportiv" – (The Medal "The Sportive Merit") class III.